se-edu/guides/tutorials/javaFxPart4.md

    ![Controller for MainWindow](images/javafx/MainWindowController.png)

 1. Let’s repeat the process for `DialogBox`.
    The main difference here is that DialogBox checks `Use fx:root construct` and _does not define a controller class_.
+Checking this enables the use of the `fx:root` element, allowing you to reference a predefined root element.
+More about `fx:root` on the documentation [Introduction to FXML | JavaFX 2.2](https://docs.oracle.com/javafx/2/api/javafx/fxml/doc-files/introduction_to_fxml.html#root_elements).

    ![Settings for DialogBox](images/javafx/DialogBoxController.png)